priscilla-b/dsa/data-structures/graphs/graphs.md

 # anuj has no neighbors
 graph["anuj"] = []
 ```
+A **directed graph** is a graph with arrows, with the relationship following the direction of the arrows. e.g. (rama -> adit could mean "rama owes adit money")

+An **undirected graph** have no arrows and the relationship goes both ways

 When a graph has items that follow each other in an order, it's called a ***topological graph***